Who are the Friends of Alberta Junior Hockey Society?

 The Friends is a registered non-profit society in the province of Alberta, and as a result, we can hold casinos in Alberta as our major fund raiser.
 We are also a federally registered charity, and this allows us to approach corporations, or individuals, seeking financial assistance for our scholarship program, and then offer a tax receipt for a donation made to our scholarship foundation program.

 What scholarships are available?

 There are 2 separate scholarship programs available to individuals who have played, or are currently playing, junior hockey in Alberta.

-1. The Charles S. Noble Scholarship.
+1. The Alberta Junior Athletic Award.
 This program is administered jointly with the Alberta Heritage Scholarship fund, and the Friends of Alberta Junior Hockey Society.
 There are a maximum of 10 scholarships awarded each year, each valued at $2000.00.
 They are jointly funded by both groups.